vic/NoR/README.md

   console.log("OK, the new value of c is", newC)
 })

-NOR.b(false) // here we are changing just b
+NOR.b(false) // here we are changing the value of the b cell

 // sometime in the future we see
 // a message printed to stdout.